ichoukou/OuyeXie.github.io/Languages/IELTS/25 university clubs.md

  - 258
+    - newly enrolled overseas student soon to take up studies at your university
-    - I am a newly enrolled overseas students soon to take up studies at your university.
+    - I am a newly enrolled overseas student soon to take up studies at your university.
     - I am writing with regards to ...
     - clubs and societies
     - likely to be open and operating